-Top 15 Best DIY 3D Printer Kits 2018
+Top 15 Best DIY 3D Printer Kits

 2. Tobeca 3

-The Tobeca 3 is the third version of the 3D printer made in France.
-It is a more ergonomic and more user-friendly version.
+The Tobeca 3 is the third version of the 3D printer made by the French manufacturer Tobeca.
+It is a more ergonomic and user-friendly version.
 It has a print volume of 200 x 200 x 250 mm and a print speed of up to 300 mm/s.
 It’s adapted for professional use while remaining accessible to individuals who would like to assemble a 3D printer.
-Available from €1,920, it will allow the creation of complex pieces with technical materials.
-For more information click here.
+Available from €1,320 ($1,480), it will allow the creation of complex pieces with technical materials.
+For more information click HERE.